-The information provided herein about incurred and paid accident year claims development for the years ended prior to December 31, 2021 is presented as supplementary information.
-For incurred and paid accident year claims denominated in currencies other than USD, the Company used the current year-end balance sheet foreign exchange rate for all periods provided, thereby eliminating the effects of changes in foreign currency translation rates from the incurred and paid accident year claims development information included in the tables below.
+The information provided herein about incurred and paid accident year claims development for the years ended prior to December 31, 2022 is presented as supplementary information.
+For incurred and paid accident year claims denominated in currencies other than U.S. dollars, the Company used the current year-end balance sheet foreign exchange rate for all periods provided, thereby eliminating the effects of changes in foreign currency translation rates from the incurred and paid accident year claims development information included in the tables below.

-The following table details the Company's incurred claims and claim expenses and cumulative paid claims and claim expenses as of December 31, 2021, net of reinsurance, as well as IBNR and additional case reserve ("ACR") included within the net incurred claims amounts.
+The following table details the Company's incurred claims and claim expenses and cumulative paid claims and claim expenses as of December 31, 2022, net of reinsurance, as well as IBNR and ACR included within the net incurred claims amounts.